 If you don’t think you have time to all of this, jump over to this QuickStarter

-Introduction to your new call as a Carbon Freedom Fighter
+Welcome to your new life as a Carbon Freedom Fighter

 It’s time to initiate your own, personal journey towards a zero carbon lifestyle.
 You could aim high and become a leading all-electric urban-organic off-the-grid ‘Carbon Freedom Fighter’ and a role model for others.
 Or you could say, “I am only going to do what is feasible and makes economic sense at this point and time.”